PostgresApp/PostgresApp/docs/documentation/install.md

     4. At the bottom, add this line: `host all all 0.0.0.0/0 scram-sha-256` (allow secure authentication with a password for all databases and all users from all IPv4 addresses)
 5. Start the server again

-## Installing PostgreSQL extensions
+## Using PostgreSQL extensions

-Postgres.app includes a number of useful extensions.
+Postgres.app includes a number of useful extensions:
-Before you can use them, you need to install them in each database using the `CREATE EXTENSION` SQL command.

-Postgres.app includes the following extensions:

 - PostGIS
 - pgRouting